-love the polished yet rustic look of a stacked log fireplace, but when I looked around, it was hard to find a full tutorial on how to make one myself.
+I love the polished yet rustic look of a stacked log fireplace, but when you looked around, it was hard to find a full tutorial on how to make one yourself.
 So, with a lot of trial and error, we worked out the kinks and created this simple, yet beautiful DIY Stacked Log Fireplace Insert for you guys.

 It’s custom fit to your fireplace

 Lightweight, movable, and even keeps the kiddos out of the fireplace.

 But before we get into the details, here’s a little backstory about why this project is so awesome to me:

 Our house is a beautiful work in progress.

 When we moved in, several electrical outlets sparked if you plugged anything into them, there were raccoons living in both the chimneys, and vines smothered the house keeping you from enjoying the gorgeous city view.
 We’ve done a lot and there’s so much more we are still excited to do, but keeping the older homes draftiness under control in the winter months can be a challenge on it’s own.